chen-tony/ALL-Sum/README.md

 ```

 ## Creating new reference data
 While UKB or 1000 Genomes reference data may work well, it may be preferable to use available tuning (or other reference) data to compute LD.
-Below are steps to compute new LD blocks to feed into the ALL-Sum pipeline.
+Below are steps to compute new LD blocks to feed into the ALL-Sum workflow.

 ### Create .map file
 New LD will be computed based on an existing plink file (example name here 'REFERENCE').
 In ALL-Sum analysis, replace '--ref Reference/UKB_EUR_hm3_mega' with '--ref REFERENCE'.